Tatiana loves holidays and the traditions (and meals) associated with them.

 Bulletin boards are commonly boring, unorganized, and just plain ugly, but they don’t have to be!
-One fun thing to do with them is to decorate them in a theme, such as for a special event or for a holiday.
+One fun thing to do with them is to decorate them for a theme like a special event or a holiday.

 Planning Your Bulletin Board

-Easter bulletin board ideas are an easy thing to come up with and all you have to do is utilize the pastel rainbow and incorporate religious icons, if for a church, and all other things normally associated with Easter and spring: Bunnies, chicks, eggs, flowers, and so on.
+Easter bulletin board ideas are an easy thing to come up with.
+All you have to do is utilize the pastel rainbow and incorporate religious icons (if it's for a church) and all the other things normally associated with Easter and spring: Bunnies, chicks, eggs, flowers, and so on.

 Easter Bulletin Board Ideas

-Hopping into spring: This involves many little bunnies, which is a good craft project opportunity for the youngsters to make!
+This involves many little bunnies, which are a good craft project opportunity for the youngsters to make!
 Have the bunnies hopping over from one half of the bulletin board decorated to look like winter, into the other half of the bulletin board, decorated to look like spring.

-Thank you, Jesus: Each child should decorate a cross, writing in the middle what they are thankful for on Easter.
-The crosses become the main part of the bulletin board, whether you decide to hang only the crosses, or scatter them about a spring meadow.
+Each child should decorate a cross, writing in the middle what they are thankful for on Easter.
+The crosses become the main part of the bulletin board, whether you decide to hang only the crosses or scatter them about a spring meadow.

-Thank you, Easter Bunny: Each child gets to color a picture of a bunny, and write on the belly why they love the Easter bunny, their most fond Easter memory, or why they love Jesus.
+Each child gets to color a picture of a bunny, and write on the belly why they love the Easter Bunny, their most fond Easter memory, or why they love Jesus.
 Use these bunnies to decorate the bulletin board, and decorate with everything an Easter bunny brings: Baskets of candy, eggs, jelly beans, and so on.

-Put all of your eggs in one basket: This theme is with a large Easter basket overflowing with cute, colored eggs that the kids can make.
+This theme includes a large Easter basket overflowing with cute, colored eggs that the kids can make.
 Be sure to scatter some eggs around the bottom of the basket, too, so that it appears to be overflowing.

-- Hoppy Easter: This is really cute.
-Take a picture of each child and cut it out round.
+This is really cute.
+Take a picture of each child and put the faces into circles.
 Glue the pictures down to the center of regular paper plates.
 Next, the kids will glue ears to the top of the plates, bow ties to the bottom, and a ring of cotton balls around the edges of the picture so it makes them look like a bunny!
-Then, these get put up on the bulletin board.
+Put these up on the bulletin board.

 Easter Classroom Decorations